albertofilice/rhacm-gitops/README.md

 \
 \
 \
+Argo CD is an open-source GitOps continuous delivery tool.
+It allows you to monitor applications on the cluster stored in a Git repository.

+The main difficulty in Argocd is managing values related to Helm applications, particularly in the case where you use a public Helm chart and want to historicize your value file in your own private git.

 These configurations allow a vanilla helm to be used fully automatically in RHACM and/or Gitops without modifying basic helm charts in any way.
 We are going to see how deployment of Helm-based RHACM applications with external value files or advanced Helm customizations works.

 Here are the contents of this article:

 A. Installing RedHat Advanced Cluster Manager (RHACM)

-B. Installing Openshift Gitops (ArgoCD) on a Hub Cluster
+B. Installing OpenShift Gitops (ArgoCD) on a Hub Cluster

-C. Integrating Openshift Gitops with Red Advanced Cluster Manager
+C. Integrating OpenShift Gitops with Red Advanced Cluster Manager

 D. Define and create an ApplicationSet for deploying apps.

 **DISCLAIMER**: This is only a means to show a possible helm-based application implementation on multiple clusters with RHACM and Gitops.
 It is not a supported guide but simply shows the necessary structures and methods.
 Do not use this model in a production environment without proper adaptation and testing.

 **USEFUL ADDITIONS**
-For your convenience, you can perform openshift-gitops and Red Hat Advanced Cluster Management installations by running the following commands:
+For your convenience, you can perform OpenShift Gitops and Red Hat Advanced Cluster Management installations by running the following commands:

 ```bash
 git clone https://github.com/albertofilice/rhacm-gitops.git